Robert Enke: Life abroad

 His brief taste of La Liga came in a 20-minute appearance as a substitute in a 2–2 draw at Osasuna on 2 March 2003.
 He did manage to sample some European action during his spell though as he made two UEFA Champions League appearances, against Club Brugge and Galatasaray in the group stage.

 The following season, as Frank Rijkaard replaced Louis van Gaal as coach, Enke was loaned out to Turkish side Fenerbahçe – then managed by German coach Christoph Daum – as part of the deal that saw Rüştü Reçber move to the Spanish club.
 However, his career continued to stall as he managed to play just a solitary game there, a traumatic 0–3 defeat to Istanbulspor on 10 August 2003.
 His own fans pelted him with firelighters and bottles during the game, blaming him for this bitter defeat.
 These scenes caused Enke to immediately quit the club and his planned one-year loan and return to Spain.
-It was at this time that Enke suffered his first spell of depression, and led to his almost quitting football altogether.
+It was at this time that Enke suffered his first spell of depression, which led to his almost quitting football altogether.

 After a four-month spell back at Barcelona, but outside the first team squad, Enke dropped down to the Spanish Segunda División when he was loaned to CD Tenerife in January 2004 for the remainder of the season.
 Here, he enjoyed an upturn, performing strongly and winning acclaim from the fans and other clubs.
 Although he believed his career was destined to remain in the lower leagues, he left Tenerife to join Hannover 96 in the Bundesliga.